Overdose (horse): Racing career

 On the day of his long waited first race in Britain, Overdose appeared on the cover of four newspapers.
 Second time on Racing Post's cover that week (the first occasion has been his arrival to Britain).
 He was in the centre of the television broadcast as well.
 Unfortunately Overdose's travel took three days from Hungary to Britain, and the five days he spent in Britain before the race was not enough to regenerate.
 Maybe this was the reason why Overdose only placed seventh by four lengths behind the winner in the Group II Temple Stakes.
 But the team knew, there is more in him, therefore they have stayed in Britain, to prepare him for the Royal Ascot.
 After the Haydock race Overdose was able to regenerate during the remaining three weeks to his Royal Ascot race.
 He was not a favourite anymore.
 He started in the Group I King's Stand Stakes on the lead, and ran head to head with the Hong Kong superstar Sweet Sanette in the forthcoming furlongs.
 In the end Overdose finished fourth, only a length away from the winner, and a neck away from Sweet Sanette.
 The remaining horses were more than two lengths away from the winning four.
 After the race the officials of the Ascot Racecourse said that they had never seen a horse performing in such a high level after suffering laminitis.

 Another minor injury resulted in the horse's missing of almost all races of the autumn season, and Overdose was able to race again in November only; the second time in Rome, and for the first time with Frankie Dettori.
 This time Overdose won with only a half length, but he was spared, Dettori did not ask for more from him.

-In February 2012, Overdose suffered a serious injury at Meydan Racecourse, in the very beginning of the 2012 Dubai Racing Carnival.
+In February 2012, Overdose suffered a serious injury at Meydan Racecourse, in the very beginning of the 2012 Dubai Racing Carnival which the plan was for Overdose to enter.